rebelsky/csc207b/_eboards/eboard05.md

 Quiz
 ----

-If you finish early, take the time to mediate quietly.
+If you finish early, take the time to meditate quietly.
 (Yes, you can also go off to the bathroom or get some water.)

 Lab: Testing